amandoabreu/amandoabreu.github.io/_posts/2020-16-09-element-of-an-image-over-text-with-simple-css.md

 ![](/assets/images/posts/yi1ctss.jpg)

 This image we will use as a background image of our text element, and use a background clipping mask(at he time of writing this was a webkit specific rule for chrome and some other webkit browsers).
+This means the white of the image will actually be the colour of the text!

 In the end, you get this(view at 0.5x for simplicity):